taka-rl/handwriting-digit-character-recognition/doc/deployment.md

 ### Procedures
-1. Set `Environment Secrets` and `Environment Variables` in repository
+1. Set `Environment Secrets` and `Environment Variables` in the repository
    - Environment Secrets
        - GCP_PROJECT_ID: Your Google Cloud project ID
        If you don't know about it and if you have the Google Cloud SDK installed, run: